-Many Colorado schools hasocial emotional learning place.
-Whether you are ac one school or in an entire determine what services e or absent.
-After reviewing section in this toolkit, use Tool to ask school officials already provide, and what
+Many Colorado schools have mental health and social emotional learning programs already in place.
+Whether you are advocating for changes in one school or in an entire district, it is important to determine what services exist and what is lacking or absent.
+After reviewing the What works? section in this toolkit, use our School Assessment Tool to ask school officials which services they already provide, and what they feel is missing.